-Following a complaint, at any time prior to reaching a determination regarding responsibility, the University may facilitate an informal resolution process.
-In cases involving allegations of Sexual Assault, more serious Sexual Misconduct, or where a staff member is a respondent, informal resolution may not be appropriate and the University may not approve a request for informal resolution under these circumstances at its discretion; requests for an informal resolution may also be subject to applicable Federal and Kansas State statutes that may limit or prohibit an informal outcome where a staff member is a respondent.
+Following a formal complaint, at any time prior to reaching a determination regarding responsibility, the University may facilitate an informal resolution process.
+In cases involving allegations of Sexual Assault or more serious Sexual Misconduct, informal resolution may not be appropriate.
+In addition, in cases involving allegations that an employee engaged in Title IX Sexual Harassment against a student, informal resolution is not appropriate.

-If the complainant, the respondent, and the University all agree to pursue an informal resolution, the Title IX Coordinator / Deputy Coordinator will appoint a person from the Title IX Team separate from the investigator role to attempt to facilitate a resolution that is agreeable to all parties.
-The appointed Title IX Team member will not be an advocate for either the complainant or the respondent in the informal resolution process, but, rather, will aid in the resolution of the complaint in a non-adversarial manner.
-Under the informal process, the University will only conduct such fact-gathering as is useful to resolve the complaint and as is necessary to protect the interests of the parties, the University, and the campus community.
+If the complainant, the respondent, and the University all agree to pursue an informal resolution, the Title IX Coordinator / Deputy Coordinator will attempt to facilitate a resolution that is agreeable to all parties.
+The Title IX Coordinator / Deputy Coordinator will not be an advocate for either the complainant or the respondent in the informal resolution process, but, rather, will aid in the resolution of the formal complaint in a non-adversarial manner.
+Under the informal process, the University will only conduct such fact-gathering as is useful to resolve the formal complaint and as is necessary to protect the interests of the parties, the University, and the campus community.

 As part of the informal resolution process, the University will not compel a complainant or respondent to engage in mediation, to directly confront the other party, or to participate in any particular form of informal resolution.
-Participation in the informal resolution process is voluntary, and the complainant and respondent have the option to discontinue the informal process and request a complaint resolution process at any time prior to reaching an agreed upon resolution.
-In addition, the University also always has the discretion to discontinue the informal process and move forward with a complaint resolution process.
+Participation in the informal resolution process is voluntary, and the complainant and respondent have the option to discontinue the informal process and request a formal complaint resolution process at any time prior to reaching an agreed upon resolution.
+In addition, the University also always has the discretion to discontinue the informal process and move forward with a formal complaint resolution process.
 If at any point during the informal resolution process prior to reaching an agreed upon resolution, the complainant or respondent or the University wishes to cease the informal resolution process and to proceed through the formal resolution process, the informal resolution process will stop and the formal resolution process outlined below will be followed.

-Prior to engaging in an informal resolution process, the University will provide the parties with a written notice disclosing: the allegations, the requirements of the informal resolution process, including the circumstances under which the informal resolution process precludes the parties from resuming a complaint arising from the same allegations, and any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared.
+Prior to engaging in an informal resolution process, the University will provide the parties with a written notice disclosing: the allegations, the requirements of the informal resolution process, including the circumstances under which the informal resolution process precludes the parties from resuming a formal complaint arising from the same allegations, and any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared.
 In addition, the University will obtain the parties' voluntary, written consent to the informal resolution process.